MarcusWolschon/osmeditor4android/documentation/docs/help/ja/Introduction.md

 ## Vespucci をカスタマイズする

+Many aspects of the app can be customized, if you are looking for something specific and can't find it, [the Vespucci website](https://vespucci.io/) is searchable and contains additional information over what is available on device.

-### 変更希望がありそうな設定
+### Layer settings

-* 背景レイヤ
-* オーバーレイするレイヤ。オーバーレイの追加は旧式の機器やメモリが少ないものでは問題が起きる場合があります。デフォルト: なし。
-* メモ/バグの表示。オープン状態のメモやバグは黄色い虫のアイコンで表示され、クローズ済のものは同じく緑で表示されます。デフォルト: on.
-* 写真レイヤ。ジオリファレンスされた写真を赤いカメラのアイコンで表示します。方向の情報が利用できる場合にはアイコンは回転します。デフォルト: off.
-* 画面を点灯したままにする。デフォルト: off.
+Layer settings can be changed via the layer control (upper right corner), all other setting are reachable via the main menu preferences button.

+* Background layer - there is a wide range of aerial and satellite background imagery available, , the default value for this is the "standard style" map from openstreetmap.org.
+* Overlay layer - these are semi-transparent layers with additional information, for example GPX tracks.
+Adding an overlay may cause issues with older devices and such with limited memory.
+Default: none.
+* Notes/Bugs display.
+Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
+Default: on.
+* Photo layer.
+Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
+Default: off.

+#### Preferences

-* 大きなノードのドラッグ用領域。タッチ入力で端末装置上のノードを動かそうとすると、自分の指がいま画面上のどの位置にあるかが曖昧なため、よく問題を引き起こします。これをオンにすると、大きな領域が提供され、中心を外れたドラッグ(選択と他の操作はそれまで通り通常のタッチ反応域を使用)が使えます。デフォルト: off.
+* Keep screen on.
+Default: off.
+* Large node drag area.
+Moving nodes on a device with touch input is problematic since your fingers will obscure the current position on the display.
+Turning this on will provide a large area which can be used for off-center dragging (selection and other operations still use the normal touch tolerance area).
+Default: off.

+The full description can be found here [Preferences](Preferences.md)

 #### 高度な独自設定

 * Node icons.
 Default: on.
 * Always show context menu.
 When turned on every selection process will show the context menu, turned off the menu is displayed only when no unambiguous selection can be determined.
 Default: off (used to be on).
 * Enable light theme.
 On modern devices this is turned on by default.
 While you can enable it for older Android versions the style is likely to be inconsistent.

-* Show statistics.
-Will show some statistics for debugging, not really useful.
-Default: off (used to be on).
+The full description can be found here [Advanced preferences](Advanced%20preferences.md)

 ## Reporting Problems